Ghorbel37/Tunichain/README.md

 ```

 The test suite serves as both a verification tool and documentation of the expected behavior of the smart contracts.

-## Smart Contract Details

-### Registry
-The Registry contract serves as the central access control mechanism for the Tunichain platform.
-It:
-- Manages user roles and permissions (sellers, banks, admins)
-- Handles seller and bank registration and approval
-- Controls access to platform features based on user roles
-- Maintains whitelists for approved participants

-### InvoiceValidation
-- Stores invoice data with VAT information
-- Emits events for invoice creation
-- Integrates with VATControl for tax calculations

-### PaymentRegistry
-- Records payment receipts
-- Matches payments to invoices
-- Triggers VAT calculations on payment

-### VATControl
-- Manages VAT rates and calculations
-- Tracks tax base, VAT owed, and VAT paid
-- Provides view functions for tax reporting

 ## Author
 Developed by [@Ghorbel37](https://github.com/Ghorbel37)